Republicans file lawsuits in swing states over counting of military and overseas ballots

 In a race for the presidency as tight as the one now unfolding, any military or overseas votes could make a difference, especially in a swing state.

 "I think every American wants to see military members wherever they are stationed to be able to vote.
 I think there could be people that don't understand how the system works and want to make sure that those votes are counted in the way they're supposed to be, and that they're safely processed.
-But I do think each state has worked out a system that works best for them," said Ellen Gustafson, Co-Founder and Executive Director of the nonprofit, nonpartisan group, We the Veterans and Military Families.
+But I do think each state has worked out a system that works best for them," said Ellen Gustafson, co-founder and executive director of We the Veterans and Military Families.

 The lawsuits create a potentially complicated scenario, as overseas and military voting is already underway and, depending on the state, some of those ballots may already have been processed.